PRACTICUM TRAINING

 To become a professional clinical psychologist, a student is required to complete an internship which is a full-time year-long immersion in supervised clinical experience.
 During an internship, students focus on developing the necessary judgment and experience to be able to apply academically acquired knowledge effectively in clinical practice, with attention to the diversity of both clients and other professionals, and in adherence to the APA ethical codes.

-The internship is typically completed during the fifth year of graduate studies, and only after all coursework is finished.
+The internship is typically completed during the fifth or sixth year of graduate studies, and only after all coursework is finished.
 All students applying for internship are required to fully participate in the National MATCH process that matches students with intern training sites.
 The National MATCH process occurs in a series of steps, the majority of which involve working individually with the Training Department to ensure they are adequately prepared to successfully be placed in an approved training site.
 For the most part, students are required to complete a 2000 hour pre-doctoral internship by training full-time for 12 months at an approved site.
 Five hundred of these hours must be face-to-face hours with clients providing intervention, assessment or the like.